mcountryman/simd-adler32/README.md

 ## Credits

-Thank you to the contributors and contributors of the following projects.
+Thank you to the contributors of the following projects.

 - [adler](https://github.com/jonas-schievink/adler)
 - [adler32](https://github.com/remram44/adler32-rs)